Meliodas-1O/modernMoodle/README.md

-npm run migrate # apply migrations to the database npm run unit-tests # run all unit tests npm run integration-tests # run all integrations tests
+npm run migrate # apply migrations to the database npm run unit-tests # run all unit tests npm run integration-tests # run all integrations tests npm run lint # try to fix small coding rules using eslint npm run lint-for-tests # same as previous but for test/ directory
 ```

 ### How to write tests